prgreen/prgreen.github.io/source/_posts/2013-09-13-twitter-use-cases-are-infinite.markdown

 You can have social events with people voting by tweet instead of SMS (but hey, TV shows need the money).

-If people have more incentives to tweet (I mean, more than social validation), if their tweet can trigger complex processes with more visible consequences, they will obviously tweet more and more people will tweet.
+If people have more incentives to tweet (I mean, more than social validation, tweets can get you stuff), if their tweet can trigger complex processes with more visible consequences, they will obviously tweet more and more people will tweet, all of which benefits Twitter.

-Tweets in the future could be used in any verifiable transaction.
+Tweets in the future could be used as a way to trigger any verifiable transaction.
 Despite the outrage it would cause, Twitter might eventually offer *all* their users the possibility to confirm their real identity, because the possible applications are endless, from voting in elections to money transactions (now you have your viable business model, guys).